 - HR checkups

 ADP Workforce Now

 When you hit 50 employees, you’ve outgrown ADP Run and would need to upgrade to ADP Workforce Now.
-The Workforce Now platform does not have a tiered pricing system, but people interested in the program would need to talk to a sales associate to get an accurate rate.
+The Workforce Now platform also has a tiered pricing system — each tier includes more HR options — but people interested in the program would need to talk to a sales associate to get an accurate rate.